-Keeping a couch clean and looking good can be difficult, especially if you have pets, children or clumsy guests.
+Keeping big couch pillows clean and looking good can be difficult, especially if you have pets, children or clumsy guests.
 The best course of action is to try to prevent the worst of the spills and stains, such as training the dog to stay off the couch and having the kids eat meals somewhere else.
 When the couch does need cleaning, however, consider these options.

 Pillow Cover Fabric

-If the pillow covers are washable and removable, then remove them, close the zippers, and wash in a front-leading washing machine using a detergent for delicate fabrics.
+If the pillow covers are washable and removable, then remove them, close the zippers, and wash in a front-loading washing machine using a detergent for delicate fabrics.
 You may have to go to the laundromat, depending on what kind of washing machine you have.
 The agitator in a top-loading washing machine is hard on fabrics, so avoid this kind of machine.

 When to Wash the Pillow Itself

 If whatever happened to your pillow has soaked beyond the pillow cover, you probably have a smelly, soggy mess on your hands.
 Dealing with it as soon as possible is essential because if mold or mildew has set in, the pillows are ruined.
 You cannot remove mold or mildew from soft, permeable materials.
 Washing the pillow itself is a little risky, but the alternative is to replace the couch.

 Can you put a pillow in the washer?
 The challenge here is to wash the pillow without damaging it.
 Use a large-capacity front-loading washing machine.
 Use the delicate cycle and a detergent made for fine fabrics.
 You want to let the pillow soak in warm water, rinse and spin.
 Pour 1 cup of white vinegar into the washer the stain is urine.